compgeolab/website/manual/computing.md

 <div class="lead">

-Most projects developed in the lab will require you to have git, a terminal, and Python properly setup on your computer.
+Most projects developed in the lab will require you to have a computer with git, a terminal, and Python properly setup.
-Below are some instructions on how to do this.
+Below are some **instructions** on how to get started.

 </div>